andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 * When business says *“there’s a problem with car rentals”*, you go to **carpool/**
 * When they say *“payment processing is slow”*, you go to **payment/**

+The above structure employs a Decorator-based approach to rigorously decouple core domain logic from technical infrastructure concerns (located in the `exchange/` directory).

 ### 3.2 Identification and Definition of Bounded Contexts